 Phillips 66’s cash flow analysis

-Cash flow from operations and investing
+Phillips 66’s cash flows from operations and investing

 PSX’s cash flow from operations has remained robust in the past few quarters on the back of better earnings in its refining segment.
 PSX’s cash from operations grew more than three-fold to $1.4 billion in 3Q15 compared to 3Q14.

 From 3Q14 to 3Q15, PSX maintained average quarterly cash flow from operations at $1.1 billion.
 The company has continued its focus on preserving growth.
 In the past four quarters, PSX has on an average committed $1.1 billion per quarter toward capex activities.

 PSX’s cash from financing activities mainly consists of changes in debt, dividend payments, and share repurchases.
 Phillips 66 (PSX) has created huge value for its shareholders by paying dividends and repurchasing shares continually.

 PSX’s dividend has grown steadily over the past few quarters.
 In 3Q15, PSX paid a dividend of $300 million, recording 8% growth over 3Q14.
 Its dividend yield rose marginally to 2.8% in 3Q15.
 The dividend yield is a measure of dividend per share paid compared to the price of the share.
 PSX’s average dividend yield stood at 2.5% in past four quarters.